 Direct payments are a different way of arranging the support you need when you need it.
 Instead of receiving a service from the Council, a direct payment is money the Council can give you to buy support.

 Most people who need additional support from the Council could get a direct payment.
 A member of our Adult Social Care and Support team would be more than happy to talk to you about direct payments when they look at what support you need.
 You can get in touch by calling 01302 736000.

 Why choose a Direct Payment?

-How do I get a Direct Payment?
+What support can I buy with a Direct Payment?

 You can have a Direct Payment card which is like a bank payment card.

 It is not a credit card - you won't be able to overspend with a direct payment card but you will need to keep receipts to show how you have spent your direct payments.

 Can I get support to manage my Direct Payment?